German Confederation: Rise of Bismarck

-Seven Weeks' War
+Austro-Prussian War

-The German Confederation ended as a result of the Austro-Prussian War of 1866 between the Austrian Empire and its allies on one side and the Kingdom of Prussia and its allies on the other.
-The Confederation had 33 members immediately before its dissolution.
+The German Confederation ended as a result of the Austro-Prussian War of 1866 between Austria and its allies on one side and Prussia and its allies on the other.
+The Confederation had 34 members immediately before its dissolution.
 In the Prague peace treaty, on 23 August 1866, Austria accepted that the Confederation was dissolved.
 The next day, the remaining member states confirmed the dissolution.
-The treaty allowed Prussia to create a new Bundesverhältnis (a new kind of federation) in the North of Germany.
-The South German states were allowed to create a South German Confederation, but it did not come into existence.
+The treaty allowed Prussia to create a new Bundesverhältnis (a new kind of federation) in northern Germany.
+The four southern German states of Baden, Bavaria, Hesse-Darmstadt and Württemberg would be permitted to create a South German Confederation, but it never came into existence.
+In the following months, Prussia annexed the former Confederation states of Electoral Hesse, Frankfurt, Hanover, Holstein and Nassau in their entirety.
+It also annexed Hesse-Homberg from the Grand Duchy of Hesse.
+All had been allied with Austria in the recent war.

 North German Confederation

-Prussia created the North German Confederation in 1867, a federal state combining all German states north of the river Main and also the Hohenzollern territories in Swabia.
-Besides Austria, the South German states Bavaria, Württemberg, Baden, and Hesse-Darmstadt remained separate from the rest of Germany.
-But due to the successful prosecution of the Franco-Prussian War, the four southern states joined the North German Confederation by treaties in November 1870.
+Prussia created the North German Confederation in 1867, a federal state combining all German states north of the river Main and also the Hohenzollern territories in Swabia, twenty-two in all.
+The former Confederation states of Limberg, Liechtenstein and Luxembourg were not included.
+Austria and the four southern German states also remained separate from the rest of Germany.
+However, with the successful prosecution of the Franco-Prussian War, the four southern states joined the North German Confederation by treaties in November 1870.